Mwalimu Julius Nyerere Mausoleum Memorial Museum Day Tour

 0800 Hours: Depart Mwanza and drive north toward Musoma.
 Observe the magnificent rolling landscapes during your journey.
 It is also possible to see zebras along the road as well as Masai tribesmen tending their flocks.
 The journey from Mwanza to Butiama takes about 3 hours.

-A selfless and unselfish leader he matched the likes of Mahatma Gandhi.
-Although he died in 1999 he is still fondly called the Father of the Nation and frequent references are still made to the excellence of his leadership.
+A selfless and unselfish leader, he matched the likes of Mahatma Gandhi.
+Although he died in 1999, he is still fondly called the Father of the Nation, and his leadership is often cited as exemplary.
 His home and tomb lie in Butiama.

 Nyerere’s father was the chief of the Zanaki tribe.
-In addition to the museum, there is a complex of several buildings including traditional tribal huts, Nyerere’s original home and the new one built using the retirement fund of Tanzanian military veterans.
+In addition to the museum, there is a complex of several buildings, including traditional tribal huts, Nyerere’s original home, and a new building built with the retirement fund of Tanzanian military veterans.

-Unfortunately, Nyerere’s was able to live only two weeks in this house before he died on 14 October 1999 at the age of 77.
-Across the street is the Roman Catholic Church where he frequently attended Catholic Mass.
+Unfortunately, Nyerere was able to live only two weeks in this house before he died on 14 October 1999 at the age of 77.
+Across the street is the Roman Catholic Church, where he frequently attended Catholic Mass.

 At the museum, there are many exhibitions with explanations in Kiswahili and English.
-For example, the wording of his Gandhi Peace Prize of 1995 is written in English.
-There are exhibitions of Nyerere’s ordinary possessions such as his clothing, garden tools and walking stick.
+For example, the wording of his 1995 Gandhi Peace Prize is in English.
+There are exhibitions of Nyerere’s ordinary possessions, such as his clothing, garden tools, and walking stick.

 There are also many gifts given to him by foreign visitors or during trips outside of Tanzania.
-There are also many honorary awards and academic degrees he received as well as pictures of him with world leaders including the Pope.
+He also received many honorary awards and academic degrees, as well as pictures of him with world leaders, including the Pope.

 Mwalimu Julius Nyerere Mausoleum Memorial Museum Day Tour Prices

-Mwalimu Julius Nyerere Mausoleum Memorial Museum Day Tour Rates Includes:
+Mwalimu Julius Nyerere Mausoleum Memorial Museum Day Tour Rates Include:

 Dates From Dates To Price Per Person Children Aged 8 to 12 Years